bonimy/zelda3-palette-randomizer/README.md

 ## License

-C# .NET Class Library for creating 2D game editors Copyright (C) 2018 Nelson Garcia
+C# .NET Console App for randomizing Link to the Past palettes Copyright (C) 2018-2020 Nelson Garcia

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published